Muzaffar ul-Mulk

 His Highness Muzaffar ul-Mulk (6 October 1901 – 12 January 1949) was the Mehtar of Chitral who reigned from 1943 to 1949.
-He took the important decision of Chitrals accession to Pakistan in 1947.
-He dispatched his army into Gilgit in August 1947, to help secure that territory for Pakistan.
+He took the important decision of Chitral's accession to Pakistan in 1947.
+He also dispatched his army into Gilgit in August 1947, to help secure that territory for Pakistan.

 Life prior to accession

 Muzaffar ul-Mulk was born on 6 October 1901.
 He was the second son of Mehtar Sir Shuja ul-Mulk.
 He was given over for foster care at a young age and spent the early part of his childhood at his foster home.
 He received education from Islamia College Peshawar, ultimately ending up with an F.A.
 During the Anglo-Afghan War of 1919 he served with the Chitral State Bodyguards under the command of his brother Nasir ul-Mulk, in fending off the Afghan attack.
 In 1924 he returned to Chitral and became the Chief Secretary to his father Mehtar Shuja ul-Mulk.
 In 1930 he became the administrator of Torkhow region in Chitral.
 The designation was formally termed the Governor of Torkhow.
 In 1939 he accompanied Nasir ul-Mulk on pilgrimage to Mecca.
 Meanwhile, Muzaffar was to retain his administrative post until his unforeseen accession as Mehtar in 1943.

 On 29 July 1943 Mehtar Nasir ul-Mulk died of a stroke.
 He had two daughters but no sons.
 As fate would have it, he died without leaving a natural heir.
-Thus the seat of power passed on to Muzaffar ul-Mulk, who was the Mehtars immediate younger brother.
-The Political Agent Malakand came to Chitral and formally recognised the new ruler.
+Thus the seat of power passed on to Muzaffar ul-Mulk, who was the Mehtar's immediate younger brother.
+The Political Agent of the Malakand Agency came to Chitral and formally recognised the new ruler.